Saint-Gaudens National Historical Park: Description

-The centerpieces of Aspet are its main house, built 1816–17 with Federal styling, which underwent a series of alterations by Saint-Gaudens, with design work by George Fletcher Babb, and the Little Studio, also designed by Babb and built in 1903–04 to replace earlier studios.
+The centerpieces of Aspet are its main house and the Little Studio.
+The main house was built 1816–17 with Federal styling and underwent a series of alterations by Saint-Gaudens, with design work by George Fletcher Babb.
+The Little Studio, also designed by Babb, was built in 1903–04 to replace earlier studios.
 The grounds are landscaped with hedges and terraced gardens, in which reproductions of works by Saint-Gaudens are displayed.
 The gardens were designed by Saint-Gaudens and landscape architect Ellen Shipman.
 The grounds also include an outdoor room, the Pan Grove, a collaborative design of Babb and Saint-Gaudens, featuring an 8-foot by 4-foot green marble pool set in a birch grove with a statue of the Greek god Pan.

+Reproductions on property

+The park houses reproductions or early proofs of many of Saint-Gaudens' most important works.
+These include Diana, Abraham Lincoln: The Man and The Adams Memorial.
+The original cast for The Puritan is also housed at the site.